-We had total assets of \$346 million at quarter-end.
+We had total assets of \$319 million at quarter-end.
 Our total assets reflect the value of our investments, which are itemized in the Schedule of Investments.
 It also reflects cash, interest and dividends receivable and any expenses that may have been prepaid.
-During 1st quarter 2012, total assets increased \$37 million.
-This change was primarily the result of net realized and unrealized gains on investments of approximately \$24 million during the quarter (excluding return of capital on distributions reflected during the quarter) and the receipt of the remaining leverage proceeds.
+During 2nd quarter 2012, total assets decreased \$27 million.
+This change was primarily the result of net realized and unrealized losses on investments of approximately \$27 million during the quarter (excluding return of capital on distributions reflected during the quarter).

-Total leverage outstanding at February 29, 2012 was \$75.2 million, an increase of \$42.7 million as compared to November 30, 2011.
-The majority of this increase was due to the second close of our leverage on December 8, 2011.
-Outstanding leverage is comprised of approximately \$49 million in senior notes, \$16 million in preferred shares and \$10.2 million outstanding under the credit facility, with 73.1 percent of leverage with fixed rates and a weighted average maturity of 5.4 years.
-Total leverage represented 21.7 percent of total assets at February 29, 2012.
+Total leverage outstanding at May 31, 2012 was \$75.7 million, relatively unchanged as compared to February 29, 2012.
+Outstanding leverage is comprised of approximately \$49 million in senior notes, \$16 million in preferred shares and \$10.7 million outstanding under the credit facility, with 73 percent of leverage with fixed rates and a weighted average maturity of 5.2 years.
+Total leverage represented 23.7 percent of total assets at May 31, 2012, as compared to 21.7 percent as of February 29, 2012.
 This is below our long-term target level of 25 percent of total assets, allowing the opportunity to add leverage when compelling investment opportunities arise.
 Temporary increases to up to 30 percent of our total assets may be permitted, provided that such leverage is consistent with the limits set forth in the 1940 Act, and that such leverage is expected to be reduced over time in an orderly fashion to reach our long-term target.
 Our leverage ratio is impacted by increases or decreases in investment values, issuance of equity and/or the sale of securities where proceeds are used to reduce leverage.

-Our longer-term leverage (excluding our bank credit facility) of approximately \$65 million is comprised of 75 percent private placement debt and 25 percent private placement preferred equity with a weighted average fixed rate of 3.38 percent and remaining weighted average laddered maturity of approximately 6.2 years.
+Our longer-term leverage (excluding our bank credit facility) of approximately \$65 million is comprised of 75 percent private placement debt and 25 percent private placement preferred equity with a weighted average fixed rate of 3.38 percent and remaining weighted average laddered maturity of approximately 5.9 years.